bizlett/movie-search/README.md

 The problem was two-fold.
 First, I was originally using Bootstrap 5.
 On further research into this it appeared that there was a potential bug there so I switched the links to Bootstrap 4.6.
 This got the modal working but it would only work for the first movie clicked.

 The next issue was that the inner html was overwriting a key part of the modal code.
-Dynamically it was writing over itself, producing a modal which featured information from the same movie irrespective of what movie was clicked.
+Dynamically, it was writing over itself, producing a modal which featured information from the same movie irrespective of what movie was clicked.
 I fixed the problem by adjusting how I'd written the innerHTML code in the showMovieDetails function.
 Student support helped me to work through this particular issue to find a solution.

 [Back to Top](#table-of-contents)